Holt International Children's Services: Controversies

 In recent years, Korean-born adoptees have accused the South Korean government and Korean-based adoption agencies, including Holt, of illegal activities involving adoptions in the 1970s and 1980s.
 Peter Moller, an adoptee from Denmark whose adoption was facilitated by Holt Children’s Services of Korea, discovered that his mother was alive and demanded South Korea's Truth and Reconciliation Commission initiate an inquiry into illegal adoptions between the 1960s and 1980s.
 Adam Crapser, who was adopted into an abusive home in the United States, also brought suit against the Korean government and Holt Children's Services of Korea, alleging that they were negligent in failing to inform his adoptive parents that additional steps were needed to secure Crapser's United States citizenship.
 Crapser, who was later deported from the United States because he was not a citizen, won a judgment against Holt Korea, but the judgment was later overturned.

 An incident involving the death of an Indian-born adoptee Sherin Matthews in Texas in 2017, led to the Indian government's central adoption authority to suspend Holt International's ability to facilitate adoptions from the country.

+Finances

+Holt International is a 501(c)(3) tax-exempt nonprofit organization with a fiscal year ending September 30.
+Its revenues are drawn primarily from charitable contributions, which have represented approximately 75 to 81 percent of total annual revenue in recent years, with the remainder derived from program services — principally adoption-related fees — and investment income.
+Total revenues declined from approximately $31 million in fiscal year 2021 to approximately $25 million in fiscal year 2024.
+The organization recorded operating deficits in fiscal years 2020, 2022, and 2023, returning to a small surplus of approximately $138,000 in fiscal year 2024.